anon-blue/anon.blue/README.txt

-         grgrg i have only     one foot
+         grgrg i have only     one foot on pavement other in huttgt the gutter